Ramsey properties and extending partial automorphisms for classes of finite structures: Introduction

 For languages containing function symbols, the situation is more complicated.
 To see that some extra restriction on our class $\mathcal O$ is required, we note the following example.
-Denote by $\mathcal T$ the class of all finite forests of trees represented by a single unary function $\func{}{}$ connecting a vertex to its father.
-Let $\str{A}$ be a structure containing two vertices $a,b$ and $\func{A}{}(a)=b$.
-A vertex $c$ is a {\em root} if $c \notin \dom(\func{A}{})$.
+Denote by $\mathcal T$ the class of all finite forests represented by a single unary function $\func{}{}$ connecting a vertex to its father.
+Let $\str{A}$ be a structure containing two vertices $a,b$ and $\func{A}{}(a)=\{b\}$.
+A vertex $c$ is a {\em root} if $\func{A}{}(c)=\emptyset$.
 Any structure $\str{B}$ can be ordered in increasing order according to the distance from a root vertex.
-It follows that such an ordering never contains the ordering of $\str{A}$ given by $a\leq_\str{A} b$ and consequently $\overrightarrow{\mathcal T}$ does not have the ordering property.
-Nevertheless, we show the following: \begin{thm} Let $L$ be a language (involving relational symbols and partial functions) and let $\K$ be a free amalgamation class of $L$-structures.
-Then there exists an amalgamation class $\mathcal O \subseteq \overrightarrow{\K}$ of {\em admissible orderings} such that: \begin{enumerate} \item every $\str{A}\in \K$ has an ordering in $\mathcal O$; \item $\mathcal O$ is a Ramsey class; and, \item $\mathcal O$ has the ordering property (with respect to $\mathcal K$). \end{enumerate} \end{thm}
+It follows that such an ordering never contains the ordering of $\str{A}$ given by $a\leq_\str{A} b$ and consequently $\vv{\mathcal T}$ does not have the ordering property.

+Nevertheless, we show the following: \begin{thm} Let $L$ be a language (involving relational symbols and set-valued functions) and let $\K$ be a free amalgamation class of $L$-structures.
+Then there exists an explicitly-defined amalgamation class $\mathcal O \subseteq \vv{\K}$ of {\em admissible orderings} such that: \begin{enumerate} \item every $\str{A}\in \K$ has an ordering in $\mathcal O$; \item $\mathcal O$ is a Ramsey class; and, \item $\mathcal O$ has the ordering property (with respect to $\mathcal K$). \end{enumerate} \end{thm}

 The details of the admissible orderings are technical and are described in full in Definition~\ref{def:admissible}.
-The proof of Theorem~\ref{thm:ordering} is a combination of the Ramsey methods used to show the ordering property of classes of relational structures and the methods used to show the ordering property of classes with unary functions (which is further elaborated in~\cite{Evans2}).
+The existence of a subclass $\mathcal O \subseteq \vv{\K}$ with the above three properties follows directly from Theorem 10.7 of~\cite{Kechris2005} and Theorem~\ref{thm:main}.
+The novelty in Theorem~\ref{thm:ordering} is the explicit description of a class $\mathcal O$.
+The proof of Theorem~\ref{thm:ordering} is a combination of the Ramsey methods used to show the ordering property of classes of relational structures and the methods used to show the ordering property of classes with unary functions.